 With the globalization of business, the Middle East has become one of those regions offering opportunities to those with the ambition to expand the reach of their business into other markets.
-If you are thinking of traveling to the region’s countries on business, you should be aware of the differences that you will encounter in how business and personal affairs are conducted.
+If you are thinking of traveling to the region’s countries on business and plan to do so often, you should explore a private jet membership program.
+You should also be aware of the differences that you will encounter in how business and personal affairs are conducted.
 There is certainly no need to be put off as this is a part of the world where business is very welcome, but learning about the differences in culture and outlook compared to Western markets gives you the necessary insight into what you can expect.

 For the naïve among us, the idea of business in the Middle East is one that is focused on oil and its production, and though some countries in the region are notable oil producers, this is a diverse area in terms of the business opportunities available.
 You only have to look at the career of someone such as Fahad Al Rajaan to get an idea of the wealth of opportunities in the region.
 A former Head of International Operations for Ahli United Bank with responsibility for Kuwait, Oman, Egypt, Iraq, Qatar, and the UK, Al Rajaan has brought that experience to bear on his role as Director General of Kuwait’s Public Institution for Social Security (PIFSS).
 PIFSS runs Kuwait’s social security system and invests worldwide on its behalf.